A Guide to Broken Dentures and Denture Repair

 Denture Repair: Why do dentures break?

-If your dentures are not replaced on a regular basis – 7 years is usually the maximum you should go with one set of dentures – as your jaw bone and facial structure change, it will cause your dentures to become ill fitting.
+Our dentist in Lincoln, NE says that if your dentures are not replaced on a regular basis – 7 years is usually the maximum you should go with one set of dentures – as your jaw bone and facial structure change, it will cause your dentures to become ill fitting.

 When dentures do not fit correctly, you not only lose confidence in your smile and ability to chew, but it also makes them much more prone to breaking.